jacksalici/jacksalici.com/src/content/projects/inventory-app.md

 pubDate: 2023-08-01
 updatedDate: 2024-10-15
 description: "A web app to manage your favorite RPG hero inventory."
+news: The Inventory App is a free, open-source web tool for tracking RPG character equipment.
 categories: ["Web Development"]
 stack: ["Vue", "Deta"]
 cta: